dwyl/learn-flutter/README.md

 > Both are imported and included in the asset bundle.
 > One is considered the **main asset** and the other
 > a **variant**.
-> This behaviour is useful for images on different resolutions.
+> This behavior is useful for images of different resolutions.

 There are two ways of accessing the loaded access.
-Each Flutter app has a `RootBundle` for easy access to the main asset bundle.
-You can import directly using the `rootBundle` global static.
+Each `Flutter` app has a `RootBundle` for easy access to the main asset bundle.
+You can import directly
+using the `rootBundle` global static.
 However, inside a widget context, it's recommended to obtain the asset bundle for the widget `BuildContext` using the [`DefaultAssetBundle`](https://api.flutter.dev/flutter/widgets/DefaultAssetBundle-class.html).
 This approach allows the parent widget to substitute a different asset bundle at runtime, which is useful for localization or testing purposes.

-Here's a code example for the `rootBundle` approach.
+Here's a code example for the `rootBundle` approach:

 ```dart
 import 'package:flutter/services.dart' show rootBundle;